-Environments in 3-D
+Environments in 3D DGMD318 - 2 credits

-This class will focus on digital sets and environments (i.e., architecture).
-At the end of the semester, each student will have created images of a carefully designed, meticulously lit and textured environment.
-Topics covered will include a survey of Renaissance and Baroque to Modern Architecture, Architectural design principles, efficient modeling techniques, and lighting.
-The class will cover how to set up custom passes and how to use them in compositing.
+Focuses on digital sets and environments (i.e., architecture).
+By the end of the semester, each student will have created images of a carefully designed, meticulously lit and textured environment.
+Topics include: A survey of Renaissance and Baroque to Modern Architecture, Architectural design principals, efficient modeling techniques, and lighting.